 The list of Australian call centres longest wait times

-Channel 9’s reporter Nat Wallace produced a report last week that conducted a hard-hitting investigation into Australian call centres longest wait times.
+Way back in 2017 (don’t worry there is updated information below), Channel 9 reporter Nat Wallace produced a report that conducted a hard-hitting investigation into Australian call centres longest wait times.

 But Nat didn’t take on this challenge by himself.

-Nat was supported by retiree Fred Travis who claims that “if companies can’t employ enough phone operators, they should have to pay for wasting our time”.
+Nat was supported by retiree Fred Travis who gave us this pearl of wisdom: “if companies can’t employ enough phone operators, they should have to pay for wasting our time”.

 Fair call Mr Travis.

 There were also vox pops of ‘everyday people’ while Ben went on the attack conducting his exhaustive tests over one whole lunch period, with one call (yes, one call) to each organisation to test the wait time.

 I know, he really got stuck into it hey.

 Anyway, I bet you are dying to know the outcome from this fine piece of journalistic investigation?

 There’s a link to the video below but the key ‘results’ revealed were: